 It’s a problem that will only get worse, especially as demands increase to feed a global population that’s expected to reach 9.7 billion by 2050.
 But the issue of overfishing goes beyond the meal on someone’s plate.
-The methods by which seafood is captured from the ocean is harming marine species that are already vulnerable and facing extinction.
+The methods by which seafood is captured from the ocean are harming marine species that are already vulnerable and facing extinction.

 Commercial Fishing Practices are Harming Marine Life

 Sadly, commercial fishing operations use methods like trawling, gillnets, and longlines that end up catching more than their targeted species — including sharks, dolphins, whales, sea turtles and fish.
 This “bycatch,” which often includes injured marine animals, is then discarded back into the water, causing suffering, and putting further strain on species that are already struggling to thrive as a result of pollution and the effects of climate change.

 According to a 2014 report by Oceana, “300 whales and almost 700 sea turtles were entangled or killed in a single year in Atlantic and Gulf of Mexico longlines.”
 And while bycatch isn’t always accurately reported by fisheries, the report estimates that up to 40 percent of overall catch globally is bycatch and that some fisheries catch more bycatch than their intended catch, with a 66 percent discard rate in some cases.